 Frequently Asked Questions

-Should I get a new bezel if my watch becomes broken?
+Should I get a new one if my watch becomes broken?

 If your watch’s bezel is detachable, you can change it.
-But before you buy a replacement bezel, have a professional watchmaker check it to make sure it fits and is installed properly.
+But before you buy a replacement, have a professional watchmaker check it to make sure it fits and is installed properly.

-If a bezel may be turned in any way, what does that mean?
+If a may be turned in any way, what does that mean?

 To avoid inadvertently overestimating the time underwater, dive watches commonly include a unidirectional bezel, which revolves in just one direction (usually counterclockwise).
 The bezel of a GMT or aviation watch is often bidirectional, meaning it may turn in either direction.

-In what ways may I wipe the bezel of my watch?
+In what ways may I wipe the of my watch?

 Gently cleanse the dirt and filth from your watch belt using a gentle brush and warm, soapy water.
 Rinse well before drying it with a microfiber towel.
 For particularly persistent grime, a professional cleaning may be required.